Health Care: COVID-19

 Return-to-work criteria for health care workers infected with SARS-CoV-2

-Mild illness: those who experience any of the various signs and symptoms of COVID-19 (e.g., fever, cough, sore throat, malaise, headache, muscle pain), without shortness of breath, dyspnea, or abnormal chest imaging.
+Mild illness: any of the various signs and symptoms of COVID-19 (e.g., fever, cough, sore throat, malaise, headache, muscle pain), without shortness of breath, dyspnea, or abnormal chest imaging.

-Moderate illness: those who have evidence of lower respiratory disease, by clinical assessment or imaging, and a saturation of oxygen (SpO2) higher than 94% on room air at sea level.
+Moderate illness: evidence of lower respiratory disease, by clinical assessment or imaging, and a saturation of oxygen (SpO2) higher than 94% on room air at sea level.

 CDC specifies the following criteria for symptomatic health care workers to return to work: